Ángel Berlanga: Return to Auckland City

 After the 2012–13 I-League season concluded Berlanga re-signed for Auckland City FC right before the 2013 FIFA Club World Cup.
 He made his return debut for the club in the Club World Cup on 11 December 2013 against Raja Casablanca.
 He started the match as Auckland City lost the match 2–1.
 He then started for Auckland City in their league opener against Team Wellington as the club won 3–2.

 Berlanga starred in Auckland City's historic 2014 FIFA Club World Cup campaign, in which the club finished third, netting the equaliser against Copa Libertadores champions San Lorenzo in the semifinal from a seemingly impossible angle; Auckland City eventually fell 2-1 in extra time.
 Berlanga was absent for Auckland City's third-place playoff win over Cruz Azul due to suspension.

 Berlanga then started for Auckland City in their championship winning match against Team Wellington on 15 March 2014.
 Auckland City won 1–0 as they won the ASB Premiership.
-In the following years, Berlanga transitioned from a fullback to an important centreback for the club, being appointed captain following the retirement of club legend Ivan Vicelich.
+In the following years, Berlanga transitioned from a full-back to an important centre-back for the club, being appointed captain following the retirement of club legend Ivan Vicelich.

+On 16 January 2023, Berlanga retired.